matplotlib/matplotblog/content/posts/create-a-tesla-cybertruck-that-drives/index.md

 Animation in Matplotlib is fairly straightforward.
 You must create a function that updates the position of the objects in your figure for each frame.
 This function is called repeatedly for each frame.

 In the `update` function below, we loop through each patch, line, and image in our Axes and reduce the x-value of each plotted object by .015.
 This has the effect of moving the truck to the left.
-The trickiest part was changing the x and y values for the rectangular tire 'axels' so that it appeared that the tires were rotating.
+The trickiest part was changing the x and y values for the rectangular tire 'axles' so that it appeared that the tires were rotating.
 Some basic trigonometry helps calculate this.

 Implicitly, Matplotlib passes the update function the frame number as an integer as the first argument.
 We accept this input as the parameter `frame_number`.
 We only use it in one place, and that is to do nothing during the first frame.